quicoto/reviews/content/blog/tv-shows/kimetsu-no-yaiba/1x2/index.md

 share: false
 ---

-A taking head!
+A talking head!
 That's new.
 Still, the main character has the most positive attitude.

 I shouldn't be surprised she can make herself young and old.
 These daemons are something else.